Connect With Us on Social Media

 Nonprofit RRCA members are required to carry D&O Insurance.
 If a member club holds a D&O policy with another insurance provider, this fee can be refunded by providing a copy of the insurance certificate to the RRCA.
 D&O insurance does not extend to for-profit business entities that own and direct races.
 Individuals that own races and direct races for a profit are highly encouraged to obtain their own business liability insurance to ensure that their business activities are covered.

 The RRCA offers affordable equipment insurance to all of our members through the Inland Marine Equipment Floater Policy and is available directly from Star Insurance.
 To obtain a piece of mind and coverage for your equipment all you need to do complete a simple application, include a narrative describing the facility where your equipment is housed, and provide a list of the equipment you wish to insure.
-The policy period runs from March 1st to March 31st of the next year, and the premium is $2.30 per $100.00 of the equipment’s replacement cost.
+The policy period runs from 12/31/15 through 12/31/16, at a cost of $2.55 per $100 of equipment replacement value.
 Premiums for equipment insurance are sent directly to Star Insurance.
 Click here to access the equipment insurance application.